jonathandannel/fragmenta/README.md

 ## cloudinary

-- Make sure you add keys to `.env`
+- Make sure you add your personal keys to the `.env`.

 ## npm start

-- Start the express server
+- Start the express server.

 ## npm run dev (in another terminal)

-- Webpack will watch the src/ directory and rebuild the client side bundle when code changes
+- Webpack will watch the src/ directory and rebuild the client side bundle when code changes.

 ## npm run build

-- Bundle is built the same as `run dev`
+- Bundle is built the same as `run dev`.
+If not running dev in watch mode, build before you run the express server.